-The following standard amendment was issued in May 2020 effective for annual reporting periods beginning on or after 1 June 2020 with earlier application permitted:
+The following standard amendment was issued in March 2021 effective for annual reporting periods beginning on or after 1 April 2021 with earlier application permitted:

-• Amendments to IFRS 16 Leases - COVID-19-Related Rent Concessions.
-The amendment was adopted effective 1 January 2020 and did not result in a material impact on the Group's results.
+• Amendments to IFRS 16 - COVID-19-Related Rent Concessions beyond 30 June 2021.
+The amendment was adopted effective 1 January 2021 and did not result in a material impact on the Group's results.